 Speakers

-- Maritza Bermudez, Parent Leader and Community Organizer, Orange County Congregation Community Organization
+- Maritza Bermudez, Community Organizer, Orange County Congregation Community Organization

 - Daryl F. Camp, Superintendent, San Lorenzo Unified School District; President, Association of California School Administrators